-This function is used to wait for a reply of a request made with send\request/2 from the gen\statem process.
-This function must be called from the same process from which send\request/2 was made.
+This function is used to wait for a reply of a request made with send_request/2 to the gen_statem process.
+This function must be called from the same process from which send_request/2 was made.

 Timeout is an integer greater then or equal to zero that specifies how many milliseconds to wait for an reply, or the atom infinity to wait indefinitely.
 Defaults to infinity.
 If no reply is received within the specified time, the function returns timeout and no cleanup is done, and thus the function can be invoked repeatedly until a reply is returned.